Back | Home | Aller à version française

 5G5.
 Index and commerce: presents, presentations and merchandises

 We will compare that to grades.
 Polynesia "grade societies", the Roman's "cursus honorum", the "spits" of Napoleon's Braves, the Freemason's "degrees" of initiation, the "standing" of contemporary habitat are all indexes situating hominid specimens in a social distribution that they often perceive as natural <25B2c> by conversion of the indexes into indicia.
-We shall specify that the notion of grade is wider than hierarchy, which implies subordination, which did not intervene structurally in primary societies, but only occasionally, for a few punctual efficiencies, in hunting, combat, customary decisions, chieftainship.
+We shall specify that the notion of grade is wider than hierarchy, which implies subordination.
+In primary societies, subordination did not intervene structurally in primary societies, but only occasionally, for a few punctual efficiencies, in hunting, combat, customary decisions, chieftainship.

 5G6.
 Index and collaboration.
 From community to society.
 Socius

 What precedes is enough to explain what indexes brought to the articulation of hominid groups in their *woruld (world, Welt) <1B>.
-It was both the precision and the grasping in distanciation, because they are more distanciating that indicia, the proliferation of which always ends up submerging he who handles them.
-Indexes stimulate negation-exclusion, affirmation, and interrogation.
+They brought both the precision and the grasping in distanciation, because they are more distanciating than indicia, the proliferation of which always ends up submerging he who handles them.
+Indexes also stimulated negation-exclusion, affirmation, and interrogation.
 And as Homo was gradually lateralizing, they reinforced the couples: accentuated/unaccentuated; high point/low point; beaten time (thesis)/lifted time (arsis).

 French makes the distinction between community and society.
-The community defines the group consequences resulting from common charges (munus, cum) of transversalising Homo and an anthropogeny discovers it at the same time as the *woruld.
+The community defines the group consequences resulting from the common charges (munus, cum) of transversalizing Homo.
+And an anthropogeny discovers it at the same time as the *woruld.
 Society supposes not only technique but also the sign.
 It needs the field of indicia and indexes, with their consequence of commerce, power and false step.
 Socius, a term thematized by Janet in around 1900, then designates the hominid specimen insofar as it functions in the technical and semiotic field.
 German makes the same distinction between Gemeinschaft and Gesellschaft, by insisting, often with nostalgia, on the reign of affects, either violent or smoothed, in the former.

 5H.
 Indicia-index